Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Battle Pass/README.md

   - Purchase a Battle Pass, which unlocks more rewards and possibly grants rewards for tiers already claimed.

 - **Remote Config:**
-Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific campaigns.
+Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific Game Overrides.
-In this sample, we use the campaigns feature to create the four seasonal events and return different values for certain keys based on the campaign.
+In this sample, we use the Game Overrides feature to create the four seasonal events and return different values for certain keys based on the Game Override.

 - **Addressables:**
 Allows developers to ask for an asset via its address.